 EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 I will know the importance of being clean and hygienic.
 I will know the main parts of the body.
 I will know how I will change as I get older.
 I will know how to build my self- esteem.
 I will know about menstruation.
 I will know how my body changes as I go through puberty.
-I will know how sexual intercourse leads to human reproduction.
+Sex Education: I will know how sexual intercourse leads to human reproduction.
+Parents have a right to withdraw their child from this lesson.
 I will know that some things need to be kept private.
 I will know the needs of babies and young children.
 I will know how to respond when physical contact is unacceptable.
 I will know how to respond to unwanted physical contact.
 I will know how my body changes and develops.
 I will know how the process of puberty relates to human production.
 I will know what is appropriate in friendships and wider relationships.
 I will know what to do if someone's touch makes me feel unsafe.
 I will know how to make sure that my worries are heard.
 I will know the difference between a surprise and a secret.
 I will know hygiene strategies to manage the changes during puberty.
 I will know the correct terms about sexual orientation.
 I will know how the media can affect my self-esteem.